Quansight/ragna/docs/tutorials/python-api.md

 # Ragna 101: Minimal RAG+LLM chat in Python

-Ragna's Python API is the best place to get started with Ragna and understand it's key components.
+Ragna's [Python API](../references/python-api.md) is the best place to get started with Ragna and understand its key components.
 It's also the best way to continue experimenting with different LLMs and configurations for your particular use case.

 In this tutorial, you will build your first RAG chat application in a Jupyter Notebook.